 In its basic form, installer is used for a single instance, e.g doesn’t configure the system to work on multiple nodes.
-Therefore a single node is capable of handling a limited number of sessions coming from devices.
-A mid-range server can handle 300+ requests per second (more than 25 million requests per day.
+A single node is capable of handling a limited volume of data initiating from devices.
+For example, an 8 core and 32GB RAM instance can roughly handle 3 million requests per day.
 Spikes throughout the day and the properties of your data (such as event segments and their cardinality) are some of the things that will affect the deployment planning.
 It may be necessary to separate the database instance from the application server, and down the line MongoDB sharding will be necessary to cope with the load.
 We have extensive knowledge about scaling Countly, therefore please consult Countly engineers for a well prepared network and instance configuration.

 In this chapter we’ll have a look at different installation options for Countly.
 The first one is already covered before (single node option), which is a straightforward way to install Countly if you have a few million users daily, and not more than 10.000 users at the same time.
 It’s important to provide a failover mechanism, so that if the instance Countly runs on goes down for a reason, you can rely on the other option and continue without interfering your service.